 RESOURCES FOR CHAIRS AND DEPARTMENTS

 - Building a Departmental-Level Program: A Guide for Chairs - This guide has been written based on the 7 best practices suggested by COACHE (Collaborative on Careers in Higher Education).
 Departmental programs should address all 7 points.

 - Guide for Promotion to Full Professor - prepared by Kathy Kerns, Professor, Department of Psychological Sciences

 - We run four sessions each year focused on Associate Professors.
-You can register for all four here.
+More information is forthcoming.

 - Mid-Career Coaching Program - Kent State has worked with 53 mid-career faculty in this highly successful coaching program.
 Applications will be accepted each year in the beginning of Fall semester.

 - Personal Mentoring Map - This map, adopted from The National Center for Faculty Development and Diversity can be used to help any faculty member map out their own mentoring needs.